ominjoo/Lab5_Starter/README.md

 # Addressing the PR to original repo:
-I know that I created a PR to the CSE110 repo which is not allowed, but I followed the steps exactly and selected my repo ominjoo/lab5_starter for the base repo, but there was an issue where it showed my repo as the base yet still send the PR to the CSE110 repo.
+I know that I created a PR to the CSE110 repo which is not allowed, but I followed the steps exactly and selected my repo ominjoo/lab5_starter for the base repo, but there was an issue where it showed my repo as the base yet still sent the PR to the CSE110 repo.
 I have attached a video:

 https://github.com/user-attachments/assets/7c427b6c-c4fc-4b65-93f4-01917f1057d6